Download in Italian

 Here’s a way to assess what students understand in a reading without them translating or you writing questions… HIGHLIGHTING!
 I also have a study skills class with ESL students.
 I love seeing, and stealing, different activities from the other teachers.
-This highlighting activity is from Ms. Rice’s 10th grade English class.
+This highlighting activity is from watching Ms. Rice’s English class.
 The goal is to “create a mental model of story elements.”
 With a little tweaking, it is now an interpretive reading for mine that also supports another content area.

 First show the following slide and review with them some examples (“Who” can be… A person, animal, or thing.)
 You may want to do one together or at least show a model.
 If you are focusing on something specific (adjectives, family vocab, etc,), add that too.
 Now that I have this slide, I can quickly adapt the activity for any reading.